evhub/coconut/DOCS.md

 ```
 type <name> = <type>
 ```
-which will allow `<type>` to include Coconut's special type annotation syntax and automatically flag `<name>` as a [`typing.TypeAlias`](https://docs.python.org/3/library/typing.html#typing.TypeAlias).
+which will allow `<type>` to include Coconut's special type annotation syntax and type `<name>` as a [`typing.TypeAlias`](https://docs.python.org/3/library/typing.html#typing.TypeAlias).
 If you try to instead just do a naked `<name> = <type>` type alias, Coconut won't be able to tell you're attempting a type alias and thus won't apply any of the above transformations.

 Importantly, note that `<type>[]` does not map onto `typing.List[<int>]` but onto `typing.Sequence[<int>]`.
 This is because, when writing in an idiomatic functional style, assignment should be rare and tuples should be common.
 Using `Sequence` covers both cases, accommodating tuples and lists and preventing indexed assignment.
 When an indexed assignment is attempted into a variable typed with `Sequence`, MyPy will generate an error: